BAGHDAD (AP) -- Authorities in Iraq say bombings targeting Shiite districts have killed 15 people in and around Baghdad.

 Another evening bomb blast near a small restaurant killed four people and wounded 11 others in the southeastern suburb of Jisr Diyala.

 Earlier, a bomb went off at a bus stop in the northeastern suburbs of the capital, killing four people and wounding nine.
 Another bombing near a bus stop killed three people in Baghdad's northwestern district of Shulla.

-Four medical officials confirmed the causality figures.
-All officials spoke on condition of anonymity because they were not authorized to talk to the media.
+Hospital officials confirmed the casualties.
+All officials spoke on condition of anonymity because they are not authorized to talk to reporters.